xmatters/xm-labs-splunk-custom-messages/README.md

 ![Edit Form Layout Step 1](media/edit_form_1.png)

 Add two new **text** properties to the from (I used max length 20000).
-New properties must be named `custom_short_message` and `custom_detail_message` exactly.
+New properties **must be named** `custom_short_message` and `custom_detail_message` exactly.

 Ensure you pull the new properties on to the from and save it.
 They can go anywhere on the form.

 ![Edit Form Layout Step 2](media/edit_form_2.png)

 Great, you now have 2 new properties for your custom messages to go into.
 Any new events that come on to xMatters from the Splunk alert will have these properties populated with your text and you'll be able to see it on the properties tab of the event.
-If you want to get these into the notifications that are sent out though read on...
+If you want to get these into the notifications that are sent out read on...

 ## 4. Update the notifications to have the new messages.